 - Princess Fairy Tale Hall – meet either Rapunzel or Cinderella, each joined by a Princess friend

-- Tinker Bell’s Magical Nook – meet Tinker Bell and a fairy friend
+- Tinker Bell’s Magical Nook – meet Tinker Bell

 - Tomorrowland Bridge